everknow/decent-requirements/README.md

 -------------------

 ### Overview
-_Decent Partners_ operates as a cooperative ("the cooperative") of creators, developers, entrepreneurs and organisations ("the partners") that exists to bridge Web2 and Web3 media.
+_Decent Partners_ operates as a cooperative ("the cooperative") of creators, developers, entrepreneurs and organisations ("the partners") and exists to bridge Web2 and Web3 media.

 Partners are funded via grants from the community owned and operated _Web3 Media Fund_ ("the fund").
+The fund's capital is initially derived from chain treasuries such as Edgeware.

 The mission is to drive the evolution of Web3 media via sustainable, scalable, interoperable and composable models that are publicly owned, operated and accessible.